 So I could have said my system has historically beaten 99% of day traders but I went with 95% of day traders just to be on the conservative side.

 If you choose to follow my proven system, congratulations you’ve just saved yourself a lot of time, money and heartache, you’re welcome.

 Some of you may not be as persuaded by the odds as I am.
-You may be thinking: I know the risks, but I still think I can beat the odds or you might simply not care if you lose some money, and are only interested in whether Day Trading is gambling or not, that is, is it Halal (permissible in Islam) or Haram (prohibited in Islam).
+You may be thinking: I know the risks, but I still think I can beat the odds or you might simply not care if you lose some money, and are only interested in whether Day Trading is gambling or not – that is, is Day Trading Halal (permissible in Islam) or Haram (prohibited in Islam).

 Well, let’s talk about this:

 It’s important to preface this discussion with a clarifying statement:

 I don’t know of anyone who argues that buying an asset and selling it on the same day or after a short period of time is haram (forbidden in Islam).
 Certainly I won’t.

 Having said this, I think it’s important to note the following:

 In a previous article I explained that Maisir is an activity where the following two criteria hold true:

 - No prospects for producing needed value exist (here value is referring to usefulness)